 Small, agile biotech companies have become increasingly important for research and development over the past 15 years.
 The Basel Area has established itself as an innovation hotspot, with strong universities and an attractive environment for startups and growth.
 Novartis and Roche continue to shape the location, but in the meantime there are also more than 700 active and successful life sciences companies here.
 For example, not only have big international companies such as Johnson & Johnson, Hengrui and Moderna opened branches here.
 There has also been a sharp increase especially in the proportion of companies seeking to offer healthcare innovations – Holmusk, Zifo and Noul are examples of companies engaged in the promising areas of personalized medicine, healthtech and digital health.

-A glance at the latest Swiss Venture Capital Report shows that it can be worthwhile starting up a life sciences company in the Basel Area: in 2020, startups based in Basel raised 540.4 million francs, of which 530 million was invested in biotech companies, which represents the best value among the cantons.
+A glance at the latest Swiss Venture Capital Report shows that it can be worthwhile starting up a life sciences company in the Basel Area: in 2020, startups based in Basel raised 540.4 million francs, of which 530 million was invested in biotech companies, which represents the best value among the cantons (read more about starting a business in Switzerland).
 There have also been some spectacular acquisitions by foreign companies: the Allschwil pharmaceutical company Actelion was sold to Johnson & Johnson in 2017 for 30 billion dollars.
 The Actelion founders immediately invested the money in the establishment of the biopharmaceutical company Idorsia.
 And in 2013 the Basel-based biopharmaceutical company Okairos was sold to GlaxoSmithKline for 250 million dollars, in 2019 the Basel biotech firm Therachon went to Pfizer for 810 million dollars and in 2020 the Basel biotech firm NBE Therapeutics was sold to Boehringer Ingelheim for 1.2 billion dollars.